0xFustang/corcli/README.md

 Key features are:

-- **Fast job submission**: Submit one or multiple observables to Cortex with a different set of analysers
+- **Fast job submission**: Submit one or multiple observables to Cortex with a different set of analyzers
 - **Bulk submission**: Submit jobs to Cortex observables from a text file
 - **Extract artifacts**: Submit one or multiple job and display only the extracted artifacts
 - **Download files**: Download extracted files from the job artifacts
-- **Use aliases for analysers**: Map your own aliases to launch your favorite analysers
+- **Use aliases for analyzers**: Map your own aliases to launch your favorite analyzers
+- **Define alias presets**: You define presets that will launch a group of analyzers
 - **Multi instance config**: Submit jobs to another Cortex instance

 [TheHive Project]: https://thehive-project.org/